 FBAR Version That Should Be Used in the OVDP

-The Voluntary Disclosure Period for the taxpayers who entered into the IRS Offshore Voluntary Disclosure Program (“OVDP”) encompasses an eight-year period during which the FBAR form may have been modified more than once.
+The Voluntary Disclosure Period for the taxpayers who entered into the now closed IRS Offshore Voluntary Disclosure Program (“OVDP”) encompasses an eight-year period during which the FBAR form may have been modified more than once.
 The question arises about what version of the FBAR form should be used in the OVDP.

 FBAR Background